 Skinny Almond Joy Poke Cake is super yummy and so easy to make!
-This simple to make dessert recipe tastes just like the candy bar, just in the form of cake.
-Not only that is is light and the perfect dessert when you are hosting a party.
+This simple dessert recipe tastes just like the candy bar, just in the form of cake.
+This poke Cake is light and the perfect dessert when you are hosting a party.
 I personally love Almond Joy so having a slice of this delicious cake was not a question for me.

 My cousin Lindsey made this Skinny Almond Joy Poke Cake for our family's Easter celebration get together.
 Everyone was getting seconds and asking for the recipe, which of course I had to get from her and share with all of you.